-BGM is caused by the fungi Botrytis cinerea and B. fabae.
-Botrytis cinerea causes BGM in lentil, chickpea and other crops and B. fabae causes BGM in lentil as well as chocolate spot in faba and broad bean and vetch.
+BGM is caused by the fungi Botrytis cinerea and B. cinerea causes BGM in lentil, chickpea and other crops and B. fabae causes BGM in lentil as well as chocolate spot in faba and broad beans and vetch.14

 Plants may be attacked by Botrytis at any stage of growth and all above-ground plant parts can be affected.
 When infected seed is planted the seedlings can suffer seedling blight and die soon after emergence.